An Ayurvedic View On Pregnancy and Early Motherhood

 A: Techniques such as abhyanga, the Ayurvedic oil massage are recommended for the mother.
 Mothers who do this once a day, on arising, find that they feel more evenness, more balance, more energy throughout the day.
 The massage and other techniques balance Vata dosha (the mind-body operator that governs movement and many mental functions), so the mother feels more steady, more even, less anxious.
 There is more happiness, even in the body itself, and more balance in the entire nervous system.
 Feelings of agitation, depression, or sorrow dissolve.
-I recommend the Rejuvenation Massage Oil for Women, cut 50% with a base oil such as Almond Oil, or the Organic Moisturizing Massage Oil.
+I recommend the Youthful Skin Massage Oil for Women, cut 50% with a base oil such as Almond Oil, or the Organic Moisturizing Massage Oil.
 In the summer, replace Organic Moisturizing Massage Oil with the Organic Soothing Massage Oil.

 In Maharishi Vedic Medicine it has been recognized for thousands of years that the mother must be very happy and feel harmony with nature during pregnancy.
 For this, various strategies have been recognized.
 One is the social environment, which means that the family tries to keep her happy, especially the husband.
 The ayurvedic tradition says, "Let her hear good news, let her hear harmonious music, let her eat sweet foods, let her attend monthly celebrations to always keep her uplifted and nourished.
 Aromatherapy with an uplifting aroma blend such as Blissful Heart aroma can be helpful.

 Q: What happens if the mother isn't happy?